GaPhil/trivium/README.md

 # tvm

+/external/ : trivium implementations in VHDL

-/HDL_ciphers: submodule for implementation of Trivium in VHDL /trivium_workspace: edited and original code from HDL_ciphers
+/trivium_workspace: edited and original code from HDL_ciphers